Kristijan Lovrić

-Kristijan Lovrić (born 1 December 1995) is a Croatian professional footballer, currently playing as a winger for TFF 1.
-Lig club Amedspor in Turkey.
+Kristijan Lovrić (born 1 December 1995) is a Croatian professional footballer who plays as a winger for Rudeš.

 International career

 After three great seasons for Gorica in the Prva HNL, Croatia manager Zlatko Dalić activated a standby call-up for Lovrić due to the unavailability of Ante Rebić, for matches against Slovenia, Cyprus and Malta in the 2022 World Cup qualifiers.
 He made his debut on 30 March 2021 against Malta.
 On 17 May 2021, Lovrić was named in the preliminary 34-man squad for the UEFA Euro 2020, but did not make the final 26.

 Personal life

 He is married to Croatian footballer Monika Conjar.

+His father is from Bosnia and Herzegovina, so he is eligible for the Bosnia and Herzegovina national football team.